 I know very well that I can improve in each of those areas if I put my time, focus, and heart into it.
 I can cut my entertainment spending (and I’ve been doing pretty well at this as of late).
 I can eat better.
 I can be more decisive.
 I can focus on the good things that I do and not my failings.
 I can avoid making unnecessary purchases.
 I can convince myself to do that daily walk.
 I can go to that dinner party and interact with people.

 The best method to keep karma at bay is to constantly try to improve yourself and your own situation

 Look at the areas where you don’t do well and strive to improve them.

 Here’s a good exercise: imagine where you’d be if you suddenly lost your job.
 Would you be able to pay your bills for the next few months?
 If not, then you’ve identified a weakness, one you can solve by saving some money each week.

 Here’s another one: imagine someone might offer you a great job in two weeks.
 Would you be presentable enough for them to take interest in you?
 What skills would you be able to say that you had?
 Would you have a great resume on hand to give them?
 If you answered poorly to any of these questions, then you have a personal weakness, one you can work on.
 Make that resume.
 Keep yourself presentable and sociable.
 Make a good resume and keep copies with you wherever you go.

-It is about us.
 It is about what we choose.
 It is about overcoming our individual flaws – and we all have them, and we all have different ones – and making the best of what we have.